On this page:

 If you receive multiple bills for the account, your retailer will determine which bill receives the rebate.

-No. To receive energy bill relief, a customer must be separately metered and charged for their electricity supply/consumption.
+No. To receive Energy Bill Relief, a customer must be separately metered and charged for their electricity supply/consumption.

 Yes.
 The Energy Bill Relief will still be applied to the electricity account and any credit should be carried over to future bills or manage the credit in line with existing retailer policies.